a-vishniavetski/google-location-history/README.md

 # google-location-history
-Analyzing geolocation data that Google has gathered about me throughout the last 6 months, using Pandas, Geopandas and shapely libraries.
+Analyzing geolocation data that Google has gathered about me throughout the last 6 months, using Pandas and Geopandas  libraries.